durffy/UMLHero/Design/UseCases.md

 ## Title: Create Class Diagram
 Actor: Designer
 Senario: The designer navigates to the class diagram section of the project and adds the Objects identified in the domain model.
 Attributes and Behaviors are also added to the class diagram.

+## Title: Read Class Diagram
+Actor: Software Developer
+Senario: the software developer needs to review the attributes for a class.
+They navigate to the class diagram section and check for the class.
+They review the class attributes.